 Our first step is to arrange a free consultation session to see if we might be able to work together.
 During this appointment you can tell me what brings you to sessions and I’ll tell you whatever you’d like to know about the process.
 Feel free to size me up!

-I’ve put together a short guide which you might find handy in preparing you for our first session.
+I’ve also put together a short guide which you might find handy in preparing you for our first session.

-One of the first questions people often ask is how long will I be in therapy?
+One of the first sensible questions people often ask is how long will I be in therapy?
 It’s impossible to answer this as self-exploration is a journey and not a destination.
-It is above all a process.

 We are not broken machines with faulty components to diagnose and fix.
 We may be hurt but we can heal.
 Be patient with yourself and the process.